Skip to main content

 We already had a full set of bespoke content types in WordPress, so I got the AI agent in Windsurf to set those up.

-I then worked through a content type at a time, working with the AI agent in Windsurf to detect and build content components: all of the design and structural elements that are repeated across Contentious content, such as hero sections, borders and screenshot holders.
+I then worked through a content type at a time, working with the AI agent to detect and build content components: all of the design and structural elements that are repeated across Contentious content, such as hero sections, borders and screenshot holders.

 Tokenisation is also an important part of this new efficient, consistent setup and as I worked through the content I tokenised as much as possible.
 AI was sometimes less than helpful here: it tended to want to take shortcuts and hardcode values rather than take the more sustainable, efficient path.